-But, we are not mice and mothers following a lower carb or ketogenic diet, will be eating plenty of nutrient dense real foods rich in a multitude of micronutrients, vitamins and minerals, as opposed to synthetically prepared composition such as what was fed to the mice in these studies.
+But, we are not mice and mothers following a lower carb or ketogenic diet will be eating plenty of nutrient-dense real foods rich in a multitude of micronutrients, vitamins and minerals, as opposed to synthetically prepared compositions such as what was fed to the mice in these studies.

 Many professionals such as Lily Nicols RDN (author of Real Food for Gestational Diabetes) and Dr. Michael Fox, (fertility specialist at the Jacksonville Center for Reproductive Medicine) point out in their articles, many ancient cultures have lived on ketogenic diets for centuries without adverse effects on their offspring.25,26

 It should also be noted that babies are naturally in a state of ketosis during growth in the womb which is actually essential for the development of the brain and nerve cells.
 Also, following birth, ketones account for 25% of the newborn’s energy needs.27